Reason #1: I hate tampons.

 Not only did these conversations help get me closer to a product solution, but they helped open up the minds and hearts of the people I spoke to.

 People around me started to change their thinking and language around women’s bodies and the options available to them.
-Girlfriends, guy friends, and even male colleagues started to send me articles about periods, The process of discharging blood and other materials from the lining of the uterus at intervals of about one lunar month from puberty until menopause, except during pregnancy., and feminine health in general.
+Girlfriends, guy friends, and even male colleagues started to send me articles about periods, menstruation, and feminine health in general.
 People weren’t just becoming more comfortable talking about periods – they wanted to talk about them.

 What inspired me most?
 Women were starting to take matters into their own hands.
 To speak up.
 To demand solutions.